yiro0/yiro0/README.md

 <!-- 🧑‍💻 About Me -->
 ## 👨‍💻 About Me

-+ 🎓 I'am a third year engineering Student in **Computer Science** at **Silesian University of Technology**
++ 🎓 I'am a fourth year engineering Student in **Computer Science** at **Silesian University of Technology**
-+ 💬 Passionate about systems programming, game development, and crafting slick desktop apps
++ 💬 Passionate about operating systems tweaking, game development, and crafting app systems
 + 📈 Currently exploring backend technologies, cloud services and tinkering with operating systems
-+ 🎲 Fun fact — outside of code, I'm probably tweaking my Linux rice at 3AM for the 14th time this week...
++ 🎲 Fun fact - outside of code, I'm probably tinkering with Linux at 4AM for the 14th time this week... (no configuration is perfect)

----

 ## 🎯 Goals

 - Building and deploying robust apps using C# and ASP\.NET Core
 - Mastering contenerization with Docker
 - Perfecting collaborative workflows using GitFlow
-- Deepening my knowledge on DevOps
 - Finally settling on the perfect setup of ~/.dotfiles for Linux system
----

 ## 🛠️ Languages and tools: